mrjamiebowman-blog/dotnet-cosmosdb-bulk-delete/README.md

-# dotnet-cosmosdb-bulk-delete
+# Azure Cosmos DB Bulk Delete by SQL Query
-Azure Cosmos DB Bulk Delete by Query
+This is an example of how to delete data in Azure Cosmos DB using a SQL Query.